-A course designed to prepare students for audition into Music 190, Performance Studies.
-This course will enhance the musical progress of students who are currently receiving the equivalent of fifteen one-half hour lessons per semester of individual vocal or instrumental instruction.
+This course is designed to prepare students for audition into MUS 190.
+It will enhance the musical progress of students who are currently receiving the equivalent of fifteen one-half hour lessons per semester of individual vocal or instrumental instruction.
 Pass/No Pass only.
 Non-degree applicable.